ikasare/Flixter/README.md

   * [ ] Title, Backdrop Image, Overview (Landscape mode)
 * [ ] Allow user to view details of the movie including ratings within a separate activity

+The following **stretch** features are implemented:

+* [ ] Improved the user interface by experimenting with styling and coloring.
+* [ ] Apply rounded corners for the poster or background images using [Glide transformations](https://guides.codepath.org/android/Displaying-Images-with-the-Glide-Library#transformations)

 ## Open-source libraries used